montoyamoraga/transparency/README.md

 transparency is an ongoing project by [Aarón Montoya-Moraga](http://montoyamoraga.io/)

 transparency is an ever-evolving multimedia self-portrait.
-It currently includes both text and images, with information about identity, beliefs, health, employment, contact, among others.
+It currently includes text, images and PDF documents, with information about the author's identity, beliefs, health, employment, contact, among others.

 transparency can be accessed at the website [montoyamoraga.io/transparency](http://montoyamoraga.io/transparency/) and the code and history of the project lives at the repository [github.com/montoyamoraga/transparency](https://github.com/montoyamoraga/transparency)